-2021 AAP efforts began as the Community Development Advisory Committee (CDAC) held public meetings (October 15, 2020, November 19, 2020, January 14, 2021, February 11, 2021, March 11, 2021, April 8, 2021, May 13, 2021 and July 6, 2021) to develop Bryan's 2021 AAP.
-Two of the meetings (March 11th and July 6, 2021) included public hearings, presentations and discussion on the CDBG and HOME grant allocations for the proposed 2021 AAP.
+2022 AAP efforts began as the Community Development Advisory Committee (CDAC) held public meetings (October 21, 2021, January 13, 2022, February 1, 2022, March 7, 2022, April 11, 2022, May 18, 2022, and June 13, 2022) to develop Bryan's 2022 AAP.
+Two of the meetings (March 7, 2022 and June 13, 2022) included public hearings, presentations and discussion on the CDBG and HOME grant allocations for the proposed 2022 AAP.
 The meetings also included hearings to provide information and receive comments related to Fair Housing and Affirmative Marketing.
-Notice was published for the July 6, 2021 Public Hearing meeting, which began a 30-day comment period ending on August 5, 2021.
+Notice was published for the June 13, 2022 Public Hearing meeting, which began a 30-day comment period ending on July 12, 2022.
 There were also multiple Joint Relief Funding Review Committee (JRFRC) meetings held jointly with the City of College Station to provide information, receive and review applications, and accept public input related to public service funding.
-Public service applications were solicited and received in January and March 2021.
-Pre-proposal workshops were held on January 18 and February 1, 2021 and another seven public JRFRC meetings were held on the following dates: April 1, April 8, April 28, April 29, May 6, and May 13, 2021 to review and recommend funding for agency programs.
+A pre-proposal workshops for agencies was held on October 14, 2021 and a committee workshop was held on January 27, 2022.
+Public service applications were reviewed and considered at meetings on: February 10th and 24th, March 3rd and 31st, April 7th and 21st, and May 12th.
+An allocation meeting was held on May 13th and administrative and post-award workshops were scheduled for June and September 2022.

-The 2021 AAP commits to the 5-Year CP which includes an assessment of housing and homeless needs, a housing marketing analysis, a 5-year strategic plan, and monitoring standards and procedures to ensure compliance with program requirements.
+The 2022 AAP commits to the 5-Year CP which includes an assessment of housing and homeless needs, a housing marketing analysis, a 5-year strategic plan, and monitoring standards and procedures to ensure compliance with program requirements.
 The CP's Strategic Plan describes priorities and strategies (measurable goals) for addressing community needs concerning affordable housing, homelessness, needs of special populations, pandemic related emergency economic and social service needs, and non-housing community development needs.
 The 2020-24 CP was adopted by the City on July 14, 2020.
-On May 13, 2021, during a public meeting, staff and CDAC reviewed the estimated general project allocation recommendations for the 2021 AAP.
-Subsequently, at its July 6, 2021 meeting, the CDAC held four public hearings to provide information and gather public comment and input on community needs for the 2021 AAP, HOME-ARP, increased PY2021 CDBG funding, and Fair Housing and Affirmative Marketing.
-The hearings were published and held as follows: (1) HOME American Rescue Plan (HOME-ARP) \$1,384,509 HUD allocation; (2) Increased PY2021 CDBG allocation (\$12,184 increase) and program allocation adjustments; (3) Draft 2021 AAP for CDBG and HOME Program Funding, and; (4) Fair Housing/Affirmative Marketing Plan.
-The June 6th hearings began the comment period for review and comment of the draft 2021 AAP.
-It was determined that the 2021 AAP, and all described therein, be forwarded to the Bryan City Council for action.
-The Bryan City Council approved the 2021 AAP at its July 13, 2021 regular meeting.
+On May 18, 2022, during a public meeting, staff and CDAC reviewed the estimated general project allocation recommendations for the 2022 AAP.
+Subsequently, at its June 13, 2022 meeting, the CDAC held 2 public hearings to provide information and gather public comment and input on community needs for the 2022 AAP and Fair Housing and Affirmative Marketing.
+The hearings were published and held as follows: Draft 2022 AAP for CDBG and HOME Program Funding, and Fair Housing/Affirmative Marketing Plan.
+The June 13th hearings began the comment period for review and comment of the draft 2022 AAP.
+It was determined that the 2022 AAP, and all described therein, be forwarded to the Bryan City Council for action.
+The Bryan City Council approved the 2022 AAP at its July 12, 2022 regular meeting.

-A list of proposed activities was published in the Bryan/College Station Eagle on June 15, 2021, satisfying the 15-day notice requirement for the public hearing held on July 6, 2021.
-The July 6th public meeting began the required 30-day comment period.
-Citizen comments on the proposed 2021 AAP were accepted through August 5, 2021 (see Attachments).
+A list of proposed activities was published in the Bryan/College Station Eagle on May 29, 2022, satisfying the 15-day notice requirement for the public hearing held on June 13, 2022.
+The June 13th public meeting began the required 30-day comment period.
+Citizen comments on the proposed 2021 AAP were accepted through July 12, 2022 (see Attachments).